 2) Manana Beach Resort, Kota Belud

-Staying here in Manana will seriously help you to escape and isolate yourself from the outside world, as the place does not have phone coverage.
-So, you should forget about getting online and instead explore the stretch of sandy beaches, as well as enjoy exchanging conversations with the fellow travelers staying there.
+Staying in Manana will seriously help you to escape and isolate yourself from the outside world, as the place does not have phone coverage.
+So forget about getting online and instead explore the stretch of sandy beaches.
+Additionally, enjoy exchanging conversations with the fellow travelers staying there.

 Here’s a video of Manana Beach Resort area view:

 3) Utan Paradise Jungle Camp, Ulu Kimanis

 Utan Paradise Jungle Camp is a great place for you to sharpen your jungle survival skills.
 It is also home to various flora and fauna species that make it a perfect place to go jungle trekking, wildlife spotting, and bird watching.

 This is one of the places that can free us the connected world and make us appreciate our surroundings.
 Tampat do Aman located in Kudat, near the tip of Borneo.
 It provides an intimate nature escape.
 The accommodation is basic.
 You can choose from either small huts, private chalets, or the longhouse.

 Apart from just relaxing and enjoying the surroundings, you can go jungle trekking, and biking.
 Additionally, there is a mangrove cruise and surfing lessons too!

 Berhala Island is located off the coast of Sandakan.
 It is a 15-minute boat ride to get there.